-I'm a digital communications specialist with fourteen years' experience of writing, editing, correcting, and advising on web content, gained at leading digital agency Investis.
+I'm a digital communications specialist with fifteen years' experience of writing, editing, correcting, and advising on web content, gained at Investis, a digital communications company.
 My work over the years has encompassed quality management, proofreading and subediting, functionality testing, setting and maintaining website build standards, accessibility testing, copywriting, consulting, and content strategy.

 A natural-born stickler when it comes to grammar and spelling, I've previously had a number of editing- and writing-related roles.
 I'm a qualified French-English translator and translating was my main job for seven years.
 I've also worked with a number of clients for whom I've edited, written or rewritten all sorts of documents to make them clear and easy to read.
 Before that I worked for nine years with Ercol Furniture, in UK and export sales.

-I'm now working as a part-time (or less-than-full-time) consultant with Investis so that I can also take on projects for a portfolio of private clients without any conflict of interests.
+I'm now an independent consultant, working on projects for a portfolio of private clients.
 I work with a select network of experts who have skills that complement mine so that together we can offer you pretty much a one-stop website shop if so desired.

 Examples of my work